appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/ldap-brutefore.md

 To mitigate this risk, Appcircle's server can be configured to block repeated failed login attempts for a set duration before allowing additional attempts.

+Appcircle server's brute-force algorithm is based on successive failed attempts, not failed attempts over a period of time.

 :::info

 ### Required Appcircle Server Version